realiotech/realio-network-docs/docs/04-testnet/03-join-public/04-state-sync.md

 1. Enable state sync by setting `enable=true`

-2. Set the RPC addresses from where to get the snapshots using the `rpc_servers` field to `aa194e9f9add331ee8ba15d2c3d8860c5a50713f:26657`.
+2. Set the RPC addresses from where to get the snapshots using the `rpc_servers` field:
-   This is a Realio node that is set up to create periodic snapshots every 600 blocks;
+   - See Peer & Seeds information in order to get RPC addresses in our [discord group](/testnet/join-public/seeds)

 3. Get a trusted chain height, and the associated block hash.
 To do this, you will have to:
     - Get the current chain height by running: